eyalh15/terns-project/README.md

 This notebook classify and counts terns on colony on multiple one-scan outputs from one day.
 It makes aggregation of the results across different scans.

 #### Notebook Usage
-1. Navigate to the ClassifyTerns directory.
+1. Navigate to the FinalResults/TernsCountReport directory.
 2. Specify the following settings in the daily_count_terns.ini file:
    - **date**: Date for which you want to classify and count terns.
    - **classifier_model**: Path to the trained classifier model.